-- Add 2 tablespoons of ghee to the Instant Pot with half of the caramelized onions already in the pot.
-Add dill and mix well deglazing the pot.
-Add marinated fish and jalapeño (if using).
-Add rice, 1.5 teaspoon salt and water.
-Gently push all the rice under the liquids with a spatula (steps 7 – 10).
+- Next, add 2 tablespoons of ghee to the Instant Pot with half of the caramelized onions already in the pot.
+Then, add dill and mix well deglazing the pot.
+Afterward, add marinated fish and jalapeño (if using).
+Next, add rice, 1.5 teaspoon salt, and water.
+Gently push all the rice under the liquids with a spatula (steps 7 - 10).

 Love the warm comforting flavors of this hearty meal?
 Try some of my other popular Biryani recipes:

 - Brown Rice Chicken Biryani